First construction work for the electrolyzers will likely begin in Spring 2022. (thyssenkrupp )

 Read on

-At a glance: Plant engineering projects from across the globe. (©photollurg - stock.adobe.com)
+At a glance: Plant engineering projects from across the globe. (weerapong–stock.adobe.com)

 Plant Watch

-PROCESS Worldwide brings to you the ‘Top 10 plant engineering projects of December 2021’ from all over the world.
-Right from MOL Group and DCM Shriram digitalizing its plant operations to one of the world’s largest polymer production plants set for completion, find out all the projects making headlines here.
+PROCESS Worldwide brings to you the ‘Top 10 plant engineering projects of January 2022’ from all over the world.
+Right from the development of Europe’s most sustainable cracker to Linde starting up the world’s first plant for extracting hydrogen from natural gas pipelines and Microsoft investing 50-million-dollars for building the world’s first alcohol-to-jet SAF plant, find out all the projects making headlines here.

 Read on